uncooked-orange/Face-Recognition-Attendance-System/README.md

    - Enable Firebase Authentication and Firestore Database.
    - Download the `firebase-adminsdk` credentials JSON file and add it to the folder As `AdminCredentials.json`.
    - Add a new web app to the firebase projects and copy the credentials and add it to the folder As `UserCredentials.json`.
-   - Place the JSON file in the project folder and update the script to point to it.

 4. **Run the application:**

   ### For the Admin SIDE:-